scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

 ### Final Thoughts

 Building modern web applications doesn't have to be a headache.
-With SvelteKit, Cloudflare Pages, D1, and Durable Objects, we've created a powerful, scalable, and real-time capable application without breaking a sweat (okay, maybe a little sweat, but it was worth it!).
+With SvelteKit, D1, and  Cloudflare Pages, we've created a powerful, scalable, and real-time capable application without breaking a sweat (okay, maybe a little sweat, but it was worth it!).

 Remember, the best apps are those that continue to evolve.
 Keep learning, keep experimenting, and most importantly, keep having fun with it!